 What is Transcoding on a Plex Media Server?

-Plex Media Server works by sending out media (usually music or videos) across the network to remote client devices.
-These devices could be smartphones, other computers, speakers or even televisions.
+Plex Media Server works by streaming media (usually video files such as Movies or TV Shows) across the network to remote client devices.
+These devices could be smartphones, other computers, speakers or smart televisions.
 Media can be sent over a local network, WiFi, or across the internet itself.

 Transcoding simply means running the media through some kind of filter before it is passed out over the internet.
 You might downgrade a video from 1080p to low definition 320 video for a cell phone.
 Plex makes these decisions on the fly and automatically.